Skip to main content

 Immediate access to data

-A system such as WATS, provides traceability, and when you think of the stringent requirements of high value products from defence to medical devices, you then begin to understand that the old ways of working are no longer fit for purpose.
+A system such as WATS, provides traceability, and when you think of the stringent requirements of high value products from defense to medical devices, you then begin to understand that the old ways of working are no longer fit for purpose.
 Moreover, they potentially pose a threat to product integrity and customer confidence.
 Is it really worth the risk?

 In modern electronics manufacturing, the processes at play are incredibly dynamic such as: